NUST-DSA-Group-Teamwork/2022-DSA-GROUP1-ASSIGNMENT/SECTION A/section a : Algorithm.md

     END IF

-    INCREMENT size ### increase size every time a song is added
+    INCREMENT size

   END FUNCTION

   # function to playing songs
   function playSong ()

-    IF head does not equal null THEN ### we can traverse through the playlist
+    IF head does not equal null THEN

         doublyNode tempNode := head